-Sue teaches on postgraduate professional development (PPD) programmes in Education and Chairs the Board of Examiners for PPD programmes.
-She supervises masters and doctoral research into innovative learning and teaching; the internationalization of higher education; educational leadership and management.
-She led a team from CfLAT to develop and deliver the EQUATE (Equal Acclaim for Teaching Excellence) research and development programme for innovative university teachers.
+Sue teaches on postgraduate programmes in Education.
+She supervises masters and doctoral research into innovative learning and teaching; the internationalization of higher education; educational leadership.
+With a team from CfLAT she developed and delivers the EQUATE (Equal Acclaim for Teaching Excellence) research and practice network for university teachers.
+She is a member of the advisory group for Reward and Recognition of Teaching Excellence at Newcastle

-Current doctoral supervision: Shaun Robison, Nadia Aljenahi, Meng Fan, Nguyen Du, Abdullah Alkarni, Muqaddas Butt, Lucia Liu, Caroline Burns.
+Current doctoral supervision: Shaun Robison, Nadia Aljenahi, Clarisse Almeida, Yewen Guan, Yuwei Liang, Klaus Schoefer, Muqaddas Butt, Lucia Liu, Caroline Burns, Nouf Alarifi, Sandra Strigel, Anna Binti Azaman.

 ESRC Peer Review College